Frequently Asked Questions

 I am an ALA member, my email address is correct, but I still don’t receive AL Direct.
 What next?

 First, check your junk mail folder to make sure AL Direct is not automatically going there.
 Second, in your email program, whitelist email@example.com as the sender, and informz.net as a domain name.
 Third, contact your local network administrator to see if a spam blocker or content filter has been installed on your institution’s servers.
 Some spam blockers misconstrue AL Direct emails as spam, and content filters sometimes misidentify AL Direct content as inappropriate.
-Inform them that AL Direct is sent twice a week from the domain informz.net.
+Inform them that AL Direct is sent once a week from the domain informz.net.
 If this still doesn’t work, contact AL Direct (include your name and ALA membership number) and a staff member will attempt to identify the problem.

 I am an ALA member.
 How do I change my email address?